FranWDev/FranWDev/README.md

 > Small poject for learning, a Real-time private chat app with admin panel and secure JWT authentication.

 ### 📌 Proyecto Dubini *(Work in progress)*
-Spring Boot · Docker · AES-256 · JWT · REST APIs
+Spring Boot · Spring Security · Docker · JWT · GitHub Actions
 > The digital platform of a **youth environmental organization** focused on **climate change and respect for the environment**.
 Designed with efficiency and sustainability in mind, it includes an independent backoffice service to upload posts to the blog.

 ---